Scalable Data Architecture from Streaming to Visualization

 drawing

-NGINX Integration: Gateway for data streaming
+NGINX Integration: Gateway for Data Streaming

 Configure NGINX to act as a pivotal data routing mechanism, directing streams efficiently to the Spark analysis layer.